 Other organizations, however, maintain the belief that payment of Independent Contractors, like traditional employees, should be handled internally between the company's Human Resources and Procurement departments; however, payroll stats disagree - as organizations that outsource their contractor payroll can save up to 18 per cent on costs over organizations that handle payment internally.

-If you're considering outsourcing your Independent Contractor payroll responsibilities or re-considering your current program, an overview of models and services as well as the information below will help your organization make an informed decision.
+If you're considering outsourcing your Independent Contractor payroll responsibilities or reconsidering your current program, the information below will help your organization make an informed decision.

 Who is taking ownership of your Independent Contractor payroll now?